skip to main content

 • 2.5 or better GPA, preferred

-• No failing grades or unsatisfactory marks on the preceding end-of-year report card
+• No failing grades or unsatisfactory marks on the preceding end of year report card

-• Must be able to balance MSAC and school-related responsibilities
+• Must be able to balance MSAC and school related responsibilities

 • Must successfully complete the application process, including a personal interview